niccolo246/Extended_nnUNet/README.md

 nnUNet_train 3d_fullres nnUNetTrainerV2_DenseUNet TASK_NAME_OR_ID FOLD -p nnUNetPlans_DenseUNet_v2.1
 ```

-Note: as discussed in the original nnUNet git repository, one doe not have to run all folds for inference to run (running one is sufficient).
+Note: as discussed in the [original nnUNet repository](https://github.com/MIC-DKFZ/nnUNet), one does not have to run training on all folds for inference to run (running full training on one fold only is sufficient).

 ### C. Running Inference